 Why is it that although they’re so healthy and tasty, we see so little fruits on our tables?
 And they’re even scarcer when it comes to savory dishes like soups.
 Peach season begins in summer, and you can’t let the opportunity of using them at their prime pass.

 I saw a version of this soup first in Food and Wine Magazine, and trust me, it’s unlike anything you’ve seen before.
-You and your loved ones will go crazy over it.

 All You Ever Wanted to Know About Peaches